Ted Weems: Biography

 In 1938 Weems recorded a new "rhumba fox trot" version of "Heartaches" for Decca Records.
 This version again featured Elmo Tanner's whistling, and the tune was played briskly but not at the breakneck tempo of the 1933 version.
-In 1947 an overnight disc jockey named Kurt Webster, at station WBT in Charlotte, North Carolina, found the 1938 version in a box of old records he had recently received.
+In 1947, an overnight disc jockey named Kurt Webster, at station WBT in Charlotte, North Carolina, found the 1938 version in a box of old records he had recently received.
 He played it on the air and the radio station's phones never stopped ringing; the callers wanted to hear the song again.
 The calls continued, now joined by record stores wanting to know how to order copies of the record.
 Other radio markets began playing the song, prompting Decca to press new copies.
 Since the Weems orchestra had also recorded "Heartaches" for Victor, that company decided to re-release its own version of the song.
 Both labels shared credit on the charts.
 "Heartaches" topped the Hit Parade on April 19, 1947; nine years after it was recorded.
 In a 1960 interview, band member Elmo Tanner related that he and Weems received nothing for the reissue as both men had let their contracts expire while they were in the Merchant Marine.

 The new-found popularity of the 1938 "Heartaches" came at a time when Weems was struggling to re-form his band; many former members had other music-related jobs, others were no longer interested in performing.
 Two of his band members were killed in World War II.
 Weems was then able to recruit new band members and was again being asked to play at the same venues as before the war.
 Ted Weems made front-page news in 1947 when he publicly repaid his debt to disc jockey Kurt Webster, who had revived "Heartaches" and thus Weems's career.
 Weems staged a benefit performance by his band on June 6, with all proceeds going to war veteran Webster.
 Decca cashed in on Weems's new popularity by reissuing another oldie, "I Wonder Who's Kissing Her Now" with vocals by Perry Como, which became another major chart hit.

-Despite this sudden surfeit of popularity, the hits dried up after 1947.
-Weems toured until 1953.
-At that time he accepted a disc jockey position in Memphis, Tennessee, later moving on to a management position with the Holiday Inn hotel chain.
+Despite this sudden surge of popularity for Weems, the hits dried up after 1947.
+Weems continued touring until 1953.
+At that time, he accepted a disc jockey position in Memphis, Tennessee, later moving on to a management position with the Holiday Inn hotel chain.
 Perry Como played host to his old boss, Elmo Tanner, and three other Weems band members on his Perry Como's Kraft Music Hall show of October 18, 1961.

 Ted Weems died of emphysema in Tulsa, Oklahoma, in 1963.
 He had been operating a talent agency in Dallas with his son which also served as his band's headquarters.
 Weems was in Tulsa with his band for an engagement the day he was taken ill.
-His son Ted Jr. led a revival band at times during the 1960s and 1970s.
+His son Ted Jr. led a revival band sporadically during the 1960s and 1970s.